uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/transport-layer-protocols.md

   One packet.
   Students can beat by using corrupt or kill.
 - *Level 2*: Multiple Packets.
-  10 packets.
+  Multiple packets.
-  Students can’t stop all packets, but can corrupt and kill and delay for points.
+  Students can’t stop all packets, but can corrupt and kill and delay.
 - *Level 3*: Shields enabled.
-  10 packets.
+  Multiple Packets.
+  Shields prevent corruption.
+  Kill disabled.
-  Students can beat by using kill, but corrupt won’t work.
+  Students can beat by using delay, but corrupt won’t work.
 - *Level 4*: Numbering enabled.
-  10 packets.
+  Multiple Packets.
+  Packets are numbered to preserve order.
+  Kill disabled.
-  Students can beat by using kill, corrupt, but delay won’t work.
+  Students can beat by using corrupt, but delay won’t work.
 - *Level 5*: Numbers and shields.
-  10 packets.
+  Multiple Packets.
+  Shields prevent corruption.
+  Packets are numbered to preserve order.
+  Students can only beat using kill.
 - *Level 6*: Numbers and acknowledgments.
+  Multiple Packets.
-  Packets will be sent back and resent.
+  Packets will be acknowledged and resent if there are issues.
+  Students can only beat using kill.
-- *Level 7*: Numbers, shields, timeouts and acknowledgments.
+- *Level 7*: Everything.
+  Multiple Packets.
+  Shields prevent corruption.
+  Packets are numbered to preserve order.
-  Packets will be sent back and resent.
+  Packets will be acknowledged and resent if there are issues.
   This level is not beatable.

 {panel end}